mildred/nomadspace/README.md

 made available as metadata in the job file.
 It is recommended that Consul keys that the job uses should use this token as a prefix to avoid name conflicts.

-The following values are available:
+- New values are added to the job:

-- metadata "ns" containing the namespace id
+    - metadata "ns" containing the namespace id (`$NS_ID`)
     - metadata "ns.prefix" containing the namespace prefix (`$NS_ID-`)
     - environment variable `NOMADSPACE_ID` for each task

-The following modifications are made:
+- Name of some resources are modified:

     - Nomad job name is prefixed by the namespace prefix
     - Consul service names are prefixed by the namespace prefix

+- DNS settings are altered if desired:

+    - DNS server address is set to `NOMADSPACE_DNS_SERVER`
+    - DNS search is set to `NOMADSPACE_DNS_SEARCH` (`${NS}` is replaced by the namespace first)

+Prior to any of this, the whole job file can be templated using consul-template using `[[` and `]]` as delimiters.
+See below for more details on this.

 ### Nomadspace hierarchies ###